 During development of a protein, extensive analysis and characterisation is required to establish a well-characterised (specified) molecule to achieve a good understanding of the protein’s structure, physicochemical properties, biological activity, immunochemical properties, purity and impurities and the impact of significant process changes on these.
 To support regulatory submission, the product should be compared with an appropriate reference standard, if available, and appropriately characterised in-house reference materials established.

 Our protein analysis scientists provide characterisation and testing services in accordance with the requirements of the ICH Q6B Guidance to ensure the quality and consistency of your product.
-With strengths in protein structure analysis, physiochemical property determination, biological and functional assays, product- and process-related impurity testing we can help you to achieve a "well characterized" protein drug substance or drug product.
+With strengths in protein structure analysis including higher order structure, physiochemical property determination, biological and functional assays, product- and process-related impurity testing we can help you to achieve a "well characterized" protein drug substance or drug product.
 Through experienced protein analysis we can support your product development, in-process testing, identity confirmation, comparability, stability testing and batch release testing.

 We work with our clients to design and deliver bespoke and molecule specific strategic protein analytical programs, designed to optimise the data required to determine or confirm identity, explore patterns of heterogeneity and demonstrate consistency in quality of the drug substance or drug product such as proteins glyco-proteins, biosimilars, monoclonal antibodies, PEGylated proteins, antibody drug conjugates, bispecifics, and vaccines.

 To support your submission, we can provide data to Good Laboratory Practice (GLP) or Good Manufacturing Practice (GMP), as appropriate, with comparison against the most suitable reference standard, if available.
 Bringing quality and safety to life, we offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards.